 There are instances of many with strong entrepreneurial desire and game changing ideas fear to tread the path of entrepreneurship fearing the loss.
 There are many other instances wherein they have started the venture and finding extremely difficult to address the concerns of many stakeholders.
 There are many other challenges which these entrepreneurs finding difficult and however can be resolved with proper guidance.

-“Expansion of existing business/Diversification to new area/adding new locations”
+- Growth Planning-Expansion of existing business/Diversification to new area/adding new locations

-Growth can be simply referred to as advancement from less complicated level to more complex level- very essential in business and it is one of the major objectives of entrepreneurship.
-It may be movement of the business into bigger premises, taking on more staff, significant increases of turnover, taking on a new product line or lines, buying another business, and so on.
+Growth can be simply referred to as advancement from less complicated level to more complex level, very essential in business and its one of the major objectives of entrepreneurship.
+It is the movement of the business into bigger premises, taking on more staff, significant increases of turnover, taking on a new product line or lines, buying another business, and so on.

-Planning for growth into uncharted territory of growth phase apparently easy but execution is most challenging than start up stage.
-We observed that large number of entrepreneurs turn to advisors and blindly follow the advisors.
-However so much is the dependency is that they are oblivion to the fact that they are the ultimate risk takers.
-There are many instances of business failures due to this blind faith.
-On the other hand many entrepreneurs, having great successful products/services, are simply choosing not venture on growth fearing the failure thus depriving the nation to see many success stories.
+Planning for growth into uncharted territory of growth phase apparently easy but is most horrifying than start up stage.
+We also observed that large number of entrepreneurs turn to advisors and so much that they are choosing to be blind trusting advisors to guide them.
+This also resulted in suffering bankruptcy and loss of face in the society.
+Many entrepreneurs having great successful products/services are simply choosing not venture on growth fearing the loss.

-Selection of right advisor is very important decision and equally important is to have complete clarity over expected outcome and control on the process to realize it.
+Selection of right advisor is very crucial and equally important is to be in complete clarity over expected outcome and path to realize it.

 A good financial planning document is must for successful transition.
 Without which the entrepreneurs are likely to loose direction.
 (What are the attributes of Good financial plan?)